eugene-khyst/artistassistapp/README.md

 - converting between color models (e.g. sRGB to CIELAB),
 - sRGB to spectral reflectance curve,
+- subtractive color mixing using weighted geometric mean of reflectance curves,
 - matrix operations,
 - matrix inversion using LU decomposition,
 - solving a system of linear algebraic equations using forward and backward substitution,